TcMenu/tcUnicodeHelper/README.md

 TcUnicode provides Unicode character support to a wide range of display libraries (Adafruit_GFX, U8G2, TFT_eSPI, and also TcMenu).
 There is no need to use special versions of the libraries to use TcUnicode, and there is even a UI for creating the fonts.

-Dave Cherry / TheCodersCorner.com make this framework available for you to use.
+Dave Cherry / TheCodersCorner.com made this framework available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.

 In any fork, please ensure all text up to here is left unaltered.